awsdocs/iam-user-guide/doc_source/troubleshoot_policies.md

 To learn about these and other policy elements, see [IAM JSON Policy Elements Reference](reference_policies_elements.md)\.

 To grant access, your policy must define an action with a supported resource\.
 If your policy also includes a condition, that condition must include a [global condition key](reference_policies_condition-keys.md) or must apply to the action\.
 To learn which resources are supported by an action, see the [AWS documentation](http://docs.aws.amazon.com/) for your service\.
-To learn which conditions are supported by an action, see [AWS Service Actions and Condition Context Keys for Use in IAM Policies](reference_policies_actionsconditions.md)\.
+To learn which conditions are supported by an action, see [Actions, Resources, and Condition Keys for AWS Services](reference_policies_actions-resources-contextkeys.md)\.

 To learn whether your policy defines an action, resource, or condition that does not grant permissions, you can view the [policy summary](access_policies_understand-policy-summary.md) for your policy using the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 You can use policy summaries to identify and correct problems in your policy\.